Noa239/DrFrostMaths/README.md

 • [Node](https://nodejs.org/en/download/) (latest version)

 ### Getting the required cookies
-Firstly, you will need to get your `_ga` cookie and your `PHPSESSID`.
+Firstly, you will need to get your [_ga](https://i.imgur.com/KAHd7Kl.png) cookie and your [PHPSESSID](https://i.imgur.com/kg7gV1C.png).
 You can get it by getting the extension called [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en).

-After you have gotten the two cookies, paste them in the [config.json](https://github.com/Stefanuk12/DrFrostMaths/blob/main/Bot/config.json) file.
+After you have gotten the two cookies, paste them in the [config.json](https://github.com/Stefanuk12/DrFrostMaths/blob/main/Bot/config.json) file, which should now look like [this](https://i.imgur.com/R4Mboxb.png)

 ### Getting the correct aaid
 After you've gotten the cookies, you will need to get the aaid.
 You can getting it by going to this [link](https://www.drfrostmaths.com/keyskills.php?tid=1&permid=196) then pressing **Start Practice**, make **Completion** as **Keep going until I say**, and press **OK**.